 - b.
 The ‘Evidence’ field for uploading relevant evidence becomes visible when an NC is raised.
 To add documents or media to an NC, select the camera icon to take a picture or select the pages to browse your mobile device for the file.

 - c.
-The feature to answer criteria at the objective level is not available in ChainPoint’s mobile app. ’ Auditors will need to indicate a compliance finding for each individual criteria while conducting an audit in the mobile app.
+The option to answer criteria at the objective level will not work in ChainPoint’s mobile app.
+The answer will default to ‘answer criteria individually.’
+Auditors will need to indicate a compliance finding for each individual criteria while conducting an audit in the mobile app.

 Audit Documents and Photos